React-Automation-Studio/React-Automation-Studio-Example-Project-1/README.md

   <li>General clean up of code formatting in both pvServer and React (prior upgrading the MUI library)</li>
   <li>Addition of Poetry as Python package manager</li>
   <li>Addition of Black as a formating tool for Python.
 A merge request will fail if Python is not formatted accordingly.
 The tool Black is included into development section of Poetry.</li>
   <li>Restoration of GitHub pages build.
-The build excludes documents used with the style guide due to use of "{{"
+The build excludes documents used with the style guide due to use of  multiple "{"
     in examples.
   </li>
   <li>Minor documentation clean up: links to repositories/ projects up to date.</li>